Common Questions and Answers about the OJC Nursing Programs

 5. Can I apply for these programs anytime?

 Admission selections continue each year until the program slots are filled or classes begin.
-Selection is based upon the date of application and completion of all admission criteria (see the admissions website above).
+Selection is based upon the date of application and completion of all admission criteria.

 6. Does OJC give advanced credit for having a Practical Nursing education?